Datamogorov/Machine-Learning-projects/README.md

 # Artificial intelligence projects
 Practical examples of machine learning projects to work with.
-Deep learning and different prediction models.
+Deep learning applied to different prediction models.